richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 1990 — Lt.
-Col. Ron Blackburn of Lockheed Martin Skunk Works and co-founder of the ATP Group, tells Jacques Vallee he was directly involved in the construction of
+Col. Ron Blackburn of Lockheed Martin Skunk Works and co-founder of the ATP Group, tells Jacques Vallée he was directly involved in the construction of
 TRESTLE while at Air Force Weapons Laboratory (AFWL).
 TRESTLE was a large EMP simulator that could create an EMP without a nuclear blast.
 McDonnell Douglas was awarded the contract for the construction of the TRESTLE and BDM was awarded a subcontract for electromagnetic analysis, timing and control equipment.

 BDM and BDMMSC (BDM Management Services Company) were also awarded contracts for operation and management of the TRESTLE.
 BDM produced at least ten papers on subjects like EMP hardening, EMP simulation and EMP effects on aerospace vehicles, many of which were produced under Department of Energy contracts.